mrzealot/absolem/index.md

 ## Intro

-Until about one and a half years ago, I'd been happily typing on a [shitty Genius](https://www.cnet.com/products/genius-slimstar-i220-keyboard-series/) with a QWERTZ (Hungarian QWERTY) layout.
+Until about one and a half years ago, I'd been happily typing on a [basic Genius keyboard](https://www.cnet.com/products/genius-slimstar-i220-keyboard-series/) with a QWERTZ (Hungarian QWERTY) layout.
 Ah... simpler times!

 <div class="gallery">